Aimee Semple McPherson: Reported kidnapping

-McPherson said that at the beach she had been approached by a couple who wanted her to pray over their sick child.
+McPherson said she had been approached at the beach by a couple who wanted her to pray over their sick child.
 After walking with them to their car, she was shoved inside.
 A cloth laced with chloroform was held against her face, causing her to pass out.
 Eventually, she was moved to a shack in the Mexican desert.
 When her captors were away, McPherson escaped out a window and traveled through the desert for 11–17 hours and an estimated 17–20 miles (27–32 km), reaching Agua Prieta, Sonora, a Mexican border town, at around 1:00 a.m.
 Collapsing near a house, the evangelist was taken by locals to adjacent Douglas.

 Her return to Los Angeles was greeted by 30,000–50,000 people, a greater turnout than President Woodrow Wilson's 1919 visit to Los Angeles.

 Grand jury inquiries

-Los Angeles prosecutors had varying theories why she disappeared, among them a publicity stunt, and finally contended that McPherson ran off with a former employee, Kenneth Ormiston, staying with him in a California resort town cottage he had rented.
+Los Angeles prosecutors had varying theories of her disappearance, among them a publicity stunt, and finally contended that McPherson ran off with a former employee, Kenneth Ormiston, staying with him in a California resort town cottage he had rented.
 After leaving the cottage at the end of May, the pair traveled for the next three weeks and remained hidden.
-Around June 22, Ormiston drove McPherson to Mexico, dropping her off 3 miles outside of nearby Agua Prieta, where she walked the remaining distance.
+Around June 22, Ormiston drove McPherson to Mexico, dropping her off three miles outside nearby Agua Prieta, where she walked the remaining distance.
 In contrast, McPherson consistently maintained her kidnapping story, and defense witnesses corroborated her assertions.

-Much of the evidence asserted against McPherson came from reporters, who passed it on to police.
-The bulk of the investigation against McPherson was funded by Los Angeles-area newspapers at an estimated amount of $500,000.
+Much of the evidence against McPherson came from reporters, who passed it on to police.
+The bulk of the investigation against her was funded by Los Angeles-area newspapers, at an estimated cost of $500,000.
 The secrecy of California's grand jury proceedings was ignored by both sides as the Los Angeles prosecution passed new developments to the press, while the evangelist used her radio station to broadcast her side of the story.

 Case dismissal and aftermath

-On November 3, the case was to be moved to jury trial set for January 1927, charging McPherson, her mother, and other defendants with criminal conspiracy, perjury and obstruction of justice.
+On November 3, the case was to be moved to a jury trial set for January 1927, charging McPherson, her mother, and other defendants with criminal conspiracy, perjury, and obstruction of justice.
 If convicted, McPherson faced a maximum prison time of 42 years.
-However, the prosecution's case developed credibility issues.
-Witnesses changed testimonies and evidence often appeared to have suspicious origins or was mishandled and lost in custody.
+But the prosecution's case developed credibility issues.
+Witnesses changed testimonies, and evidence often appeared to have suspicious origins or was mishandled and lost in custody.
 On January 2, Ormiston identified another woman as the companion who stayed with him at the cottage.
-All charges against McPherson and associated parties were dropped for the lack of evidence on January 10.
-However, months of unfavorable news reports produced enduring public belief in McPherson's wrongdoing.
+All charges against McPherson and associated parties were dropped for lack of evidence on January 10.
+Still, months of unfavorable news reports produced enduring public belief in McPherson's wrongdoing.